neo4j-labs/terraform-provider-neo4jaura/README.md

 ## Examples
 There are several examples of the provider usage available on [`examples`](examples) folder.
-In order to run them you need to export export the Aura credentials to your environment:
+In order to run them you need to export the Aura credentials to your environment:
 ```
 export TF_VAR_client_id="$AURA_CLIENT_ID"
 export TF_VAR_client_secret="$AURA_CLIENT_SECRET"